 Recovery after a revision episiotomy is approximately the same duration as after an original episiotomy.
 It may be longer or shorter depending on the extent and complexity of surgery.

 During your recovery, you’ll need to take care not to strain the area in any way so that the revision heals properly.
 You’ll have restrictions on activities you can do, and you’ll be sore and tender.
 You’ll have prescription medications to help you through the first few days, and Dr. Shats will give you tips to help make your recovery easier.

 Although it may seem daunting to have to undergo another surgery and long recovery, most women are very happy that they underwent this procedure.
 The increase in quality of life tends to be well worth the initial pain to get there.

-If you are thinking about having a revision of episiotomy surgery, don’t hesitate to schedule your appointment at New Look New Life today by calling 855-329-1482.
-We serve patients in Manhattan, Westchester, and surrounding areas of New York.
+If you’re interested in Revision of Episiotomy, call Dr. Rita Shats at New Look New Life today at (646) 559-2854 to schedule your consultation.
+We serve patients in Manhattan, Westchester, and other nearby areas of New York.